-Around the world, Canada is considered to be the same as the United States, but colder and further north.
-It is true that these two countries share a common history and geography and have experienced very similar circumstances, but even so, their national identities are very different.
+It is true that Canada and United States of America share a common history and geography and have experienced very similar circumstances, but even so, their national identities are very different.

-However, there are some similarities, for example: these two giants are located in the North of America, and share a total of 8.893 km of land area, or approximately 18.527 football fields, making them the largest in the world.
-They also share the fact that both nations were founded by Europeans, who are the ones who took the indigenous people off the land, yet in the last century they were hugely multiracial societies.
-However, what are the differences between these two great countries?
+These two giants are located in the North of America, and share a total of 8.893 km of land area, or approximately 18.527 football fields, making them the largest in the world.
+They also share the fact that both nations were inmensely influenced by european cultures, turning both countries in a beautiful fusion of religions, entities and traditions.
+What are the differences between these two great countries?

-1. They use different systems of units of measurement: Canada, like most of the world, uses kilometres and metres, speed is measured in kilometres per hour and temperature in degrees Celsius (ᵒC), while the USA measures distance in miles or feet, speed in miles per hour and temperature in Fahrenheit (ᵒF).
+1. They use different systems of units of measurement: Canada uses the metric system, speed is measured in kilometres per hour and temperature in degrees Celsius (ᵒC), while the USA measures distance in miles or feet, speed in miles per hour and temperature in Fahrenheit (ᵒF).

 2. We know that both countries speak English, but in terms of official languages, we see that, unlike the United States, Canada also has French.
 The United States does not have an official language as such, it is called the de facto language, i.e. the one that is used as a standard.

-3. From the point of view of government, we know that both countries live in a democracy with federal governments, but the difference is that Canada has a constitutional monarchy with a parliamentary regime where the queen is Queen Elizabeth II of England.
-She is represented by the governor general who is also the head of state and the head of government is the prime minister who is the one who actually runs the country.
+3. From the point of view of government, we know that both countries live in a democracy with federal governments, but the difference is that Canada has a constitutional monarchy with a parliamentary regime where King Charles III of England is the monarch.
+He is represented by the governor general who is also the head of state and the head of government is the prime minister who is the one who actually runs the country.

 In contrast, in the USA we find that the head of government is the president and their system of government is a representative democracy where there is a congress and they are the ones who choose the subtraction of the government.